What is a SARC?

 What ages will you see?

 There is no age limit.
 Sadly children of all ages can be victims of sexual abuse.
-Specially trained forensic paediatricians will see children.
+There is a 24/7 forensic paediatrician service that operates across Warwickshire, West Midlands and West Mercia Police areas.

 Is it confidential?